top of page

 PARISH COUNCIL MEETING

-The next meeting Parish Council meeting is on Wednesday 25th March 2025 at 7.30pm to be held in Wanborough Village Hall.
+The next meeting Parish Council meeting on Wednesday 30th July at 7.30pm to be held in Wanborough Village Hall.
 Meetings are open to the public and contributions welcome.

 EMERGENCIES